SuryaHembrom/uod_rnaseq/README.md

 These analyses were done using STAR2.4.
 Genomic databases are ITAG2.4 and Phyca11.
 Both were donwloaded from their original source and deposited in a single directory.

 The following commands were executed to create the genomic index file and run the analysis.
-The shell scripts that were called are included in the supplementary data. featureCounts generates read count tables and summary statistics that can be analysed in R, using edgeR.
+The shell scripts that were called are included in the supplementary data.
 Path names need to be customised to the correct path

 #####Create index